Fortunately, in today’s lesson, you will find some rules that will make it easier for you to understand how to place and use French adjectives.

 |The old lady is here||La vieille femme est ici (feminine singular)|

 |He is a handsome guy||C’est un bel homme (masculine singular)|

 That’s it, and you now know the most common French adjectives.
 Practice will enable you to speak fluent French.

-Ling aims to make language learning as simple, fun, and accessible as possible.
+The Ling app aims to make language learning as simple, fun, and accessible as possible.
 It uses various mini-games and interactive learning techniques.
 In addition, if you have any questions, please visit our FAQ page, or follow us on Facebook!